 The Company's 2021 Equity Incentive Plan (the "2021 Plan") was approved by the board of directors on January 27, 2021 and the Company's stockholders on January 28, 2021, and became effective on the execution of the underwriting agreement related to the Company's initial public offering.
 The 2021 Plan provides for the grant of incentive stock options to employees, including employees of any parent or subsidiary corporations, and for the grant of nonstatutory stock options, stock appreciation rights, restricted stock awards, restricted stock unit awards, performance awards and other forms of stock awards to employees, directors, and consultants, including employees and consultants of the Company's affiliates.
-The number of shares initially reserved for issuance under the 2021 Plan was 5,000,000, which began automatically increasing on January 1 of each calendar year, starting on January 1, 2022 through January 1, 2031, in an amount equal to 4.0% of the total number of shares of the Company's capital stock outstanding on the last day of the calendar month before the date of each automatic increase, or a lesser number of shares determined by the board of directors.
-In December 2022, the Company's board of directors determined that the automatic increase of available shares for calendar year 2023 would be reduced from 4.0% to 1.0% of the Company's capital stock.
+The number of shares initially reserved for issuance under the 2021 Plan was 5,000,000, which began automatically increasing on January 1 of each calendar year, starting on January 1, 2022 through January 1, 2031, in an amount equal to 4.0% of the total number of shares of the Company's capital stock outstanding on the last day of the calendar month before the date of each automatic increase, or a lesser number of shares for calendar year 2023 would be reduced from 4.0% to 1.0% of the Company's capital stock.
 As a result, on January 1, 2023 the number of shares available for issuance pursuant to the 2021 Plan increased to 2,900,096 shares.
-As of June 30, 2023, 2,607,627 shares remained available for issuance pursuant to the 2021 Plan.
+As of September 30, 2023, 2,537,629 shares remained available for issuance pursuant to the 2021 Plan.